TeamPete/TeamPete/README.md

 ### :wave: Hi, I'm Peter!
 Welcome to my GitHub portfolio!
-I'm passionate about data analysis and visualization, with a focus on leveraging Python, SQL, and Tableau to extract insights and drive business decisions.
+I'm passionate about data analysis and visualization, with a focus on leveraging Python, SQL, and Tableau.

 As a self-taught data enthusiast, I've honed my skills in data engineering and analysis.
 I thrive on turning raw data into actionable insights, empowering teams to make informed decisions.